-An exemption from CT for the first three years of trading applies to certain new startup companies.

-Where a company is incorporated after 14 October 2008 and commences to trade in 2016, 2017 or 2018, it is exempt from CT and CGT on the disposal of assets used for the purposes of the new trade.

-The exemption is subject to a liability threshold, and no relief will be available where profits exceed €480,000.
+An exemption from CT for the first three years of trading applies to certain new start-up companies.
+Where a company is incorporated after 14 October 2008 and commences to trade in any year up to 2021, it is exempt from CT and CGT on the disposal of assets used for the purposes of the new trade.
+The exemption is subject to a liability threshold, and no relief will be available where profits exceed $\ensuremath{\mathfrak{C}} 480,000$.